Mexico Drug War Fast Facts

 October 9, 2014 - Authorities announce that Mexican federal police have captured alleged Juarez Cartel boss Vicente Carrillo Fuentes.

-January 27, 2015 - Mexican Attorney General Jesus Murillo Karam says there is "legal certainty" that the 43 college students who went missing four months ago in the Mexican state of Guerrero were murdered.
-Mexican authorities believe it was a case of mistaken identity.
-Former Iguala Mayor Jose Luis Abarca has been charged in the case and is awaiting trial as the accused mastermind of the abduction and execution.

 March 4, 2015 - Zetas drug cartel leader Omar Trevino Morales is apprehended by Mexican authorities in a suburb of Monterrey.
-Five others are arrested in a simultaneous operation.

-July 11, 2015 - Joaquin "El Chapo" Guzman escapes through a hole in his cell block that led to a lighted and ventilated tunnel nearly a mile long.
-Guzman previously escaped from prison in 2001 in a laundry cart and eluded authorities for more than a dozen years until his capture in 2014, when he was arrested in a hotel in the Pacific beach town of Mazatlan, in his home state of Sinaloa.
+July 11, 2015 - Joaquin "El Chapo" Guzman escapes through a hole in his cell block that led to a tunnel nearly a mile long.
+Guzman previously escaped from prison in 2001 in a laundry cart and eluded authorities for more than a dozen years until his capture in 2014.

-September 6, 2015 - A group of international experts say there's no evidence to support the Mexican government's claim that the 43 students who went missing last year were burned at a landfill.
-Attorney General Arely Gomez Gonzalez says that Mexico will launch a new investigation.

 January 8, 2016 - Mexican security forces arrest Joaquin "El Chapo" Guzman in Sinaloa.
 While on the run, Guzman met with actor Sean Penn in October for an interview published in Rolling Stone.